 - How many people you want to register.

-- Where you want them to be from.
-Do you want to focus on certain neighborhoods, or a certain part of town that traditionally has very few voters?
+- Who you want to focus on reaching.
+Do you want to focus on certain neighborhoods, or a certain part of town that traditionally has very fewer voters?

 Using the National FormsWhile state voter registration forms may be obtained locally, your organization can also use the national form.
 In most states (see below), the state and national form can be used interchangeably.
 If your organization is going to use the national form, here is some basic information about it: